KamrynJ21/Computer-Science-Class/Journal.md

 # September 19th

 Today I made squares switch from black to white leaving the black squares filled and then white the white squares filled alternating using the if statement codes.
 I created a rating system that depending on the user's answer from 1-10 gave 1 of 3 different pictures either an x or straight line or checkmark.
 I reused the previously made smiley face and added the else statement to create a seperate line of code so if the users answered no it would instead create a sad face instead of nothing.

+# September 20th

+Today I learned about while loops which basically continue running the code until it becomes fals like draw a circle until the user says stop.
+I used the recently learned while loops to create a square that continued going without bypassing the radius of 350.
+I had to use github for help because I was stuck then remembered as I was reading their code that to create perfect squares you needed to go into the middle before moving out then the rest was easy.
+I also used the while loops to make the user guess a number if they were right tracy draws a checkmark if they were wrong Tracy instructs them to try again.
+I completed the lesson.